robinske/passkeys-workshop/README.md

 ## Step 2: Use the Twilio Passkey JavaScript SDK to create and manage passkeys in the browser

-Next you will create a frontend for your application to interact with the [built-in web authentication browser APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).
-To do this, you will integrate The Twilio Passkey JavaScript SDK which will allow you to easily create and fetch passkeys, as well as interact with the backend API you just created for authentication.
+Next, create a frontend for your application to interact with the [built-in web authentication browser APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).
+To do this, you will integrate the Twilio Passkey JavaScript SDK to easily create and fetch passkeys, as well as interact with the backend API you just created for authentication.

-Create a new asset called **index.html** and paste the following starter code:
+Replace the code in **index.html** with the following starter code:

 ```javascript
 <!DOCTYPE html>